mwarning/meshnet-lab/README.md

 # Mesh Network Lab

-Emulate Mobile Ad-hoc Networks (MANET) of hundreds of nodes.
-The network is realized using Linux network namespaces that are connected via virtual Ethernet interfaces.
-The network is defined in a JSON file.
+Emulate huge Mobile Ad-hoc Networks (MANET) and run tests with several routing protocols.
+The test results will be compiled into graphs.
+Networks are defined in JSON files and created based on Linux network namespaces.
+Everything is run from the command line.

 Supported is the emulation of different network characteristics like bandwidth, packet loss, latency and others using [traffic control](https://en.wikipedia.org/wiki/Tc_(Linux)).
 Node mobility is supported as well.
 The emulation can run distributed on multiple computers.
 It is lightweight enough to support >200 of nodes on a single desktop computer alone, and >2000 nodes if the amount of traffic is low (e.g. for reactive routing protocols).